Explosion at Kentucky business injures 11 workers, shatters windows in surrounding neighborhood

 “I lucked out; I only had one," he said.

-Patrick Livers, who lives in a neighborhood immediately across the railroad tracks from the plant, was at work and his mother had picked up his children from school and was bringing them home.
+Patrick Livers lives in a neighborhood immediately across the railroad tracks from the plant.
+He was at work when his mother, who had picked up his children from school and was bringing them home, called him via FaceTime to say his home had been damaged by the explosion.

 Livers said no one was home at the time of the explosion.
 He said the explosion blew out windows up and down his street.